daltonh/arb/readme.md

 arb was originally devised by Dalton Harvie, but is now a open-source collaborative project.
 In addition to the public master branch housed on the github, development of arb is mainly conducted using a private git repository.
 Please contact @daltonh for access if you want to contribute to the development of arb.

+## Citing

+If you use arb to conduct research, please cite it using the publication, ['An implicit finite volume method for arbitrary transport equations' (Harvie, Dalton J. E.), In ANZIAM J. (CTAC2010), volume 52, 2012](http://journal.austms.org.au/ojs/index.php/ANZIAMJ/article/view/3949).

 ## Licence

 arb is released under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).
 Full details of the licence are in the [arb licence file](http://bunyip.chemeng.unimelb.edu.au:8000/arb_files/licence/arb_licence.txt).